Anne Hathaway

 'Bride Wars': Anne Hathaway and Kate Hudson

 In 2010, another romantic comedy featuring Anne Hathaway was released — "Valentine's Day."
-The movie consisted of multiple storylines that interestingly converged in the end.
+The film wove together multiple storylines that cleverly converged by the end.
 It boasted a star-studded cast including Ashton Kutcher, Jessica Alba, Julia Roberts, Kathy Bates, Bradley Cooper, among others.
-Much like the previous film, "Valentine's Day" garnered mixed reviews: despite high box-office earnings, critics gave it lukewarm reviews, criticizing its fragmented storytelling and lack of originality.
+Like "Bride Wars," "Valentine's Day" earned mixed reviews—despite strong box office numbers, critics slammed its choppy storytelling and lack of originality.

 Young Anne Hathaway